 Learn more at wfyi.org, “like” us on Facebook, or follow along on Twitter @wfyi and @wfyinews.

 The First Hoosier Storytelling Festival took place at Conner Prairie in August 1988.
-Twenty-five years later, Storytelling Arts of Indiana presents a season of storytelling featuring local favorites and nationally recognized names.
+Twenty-seven years later, Storytelling Arts of Indiana presents a season of storytelling featuring local favorites and nationally recognized names.
 In addition to the schedule of storytelling concerts, Storytelling Arts of Indiana provides:

 - Weekly storytelling at Riley Hospital for Children

 - Monthly As I Recall Storytelling Guild meetings at the Glendale Library and the Hancock County Public Library

 - Monthly Jabberwocky after-work events in collaboration with IndyFringe Theatre.

 - Summer performances for children participating in the free lunch program in collaboration with Indy Parks